neuro-symbolic-ai/reasoning_with_nle_emnlp_2024/README.md

 In this repository you will find the code for reproducing the demonstrations presented during the tutorial.

-We are working on an updated version of the neuro-symbolic framework discussed during the tutorial.
-The code can be found here: https://github.com/neuro-symbolic-ai/peirce/
+We are working on an updated version of the explanation-based neuro-symbolic reasoning framework.
+The repository can be found here: https://github.com/neuro-symbolic-ai/peirce/

 ![Image description](framework.png)